 - Beware of misspellings.
 Some words are commonly misspelled.
 If you use one of these words in your domain name, be sure to buy the misspelled versions of the domain name as well.

 - Don’t buy domains with trademarked words in them.
-We covered this above, but it bears repeating: If you buy a domain name that contains someone’s trademark, odds are good they can force you to give up the domain at some point in the future.
+If you buy a domain name that contains someone’s trademark, odds are good they can force you to give up the domain at some point in the future.

 - Buy domains you’re considering before you start asking the public for opinions.
 If you’re trying to pick the perfect domain name, it’s a great idea to survey potential customers, friends, and family about your ideas.
 Just make sure you buy the domains you’re considering before you start mentioning them to the public.